☆ Nicola Bowery ☆

 There was never a nicer girl on the scene than Nicola, always pleased to see you and willing to help.
-She loved dressing up, which soon prompted her to move to London from her native Hampshire to “live and breathe” the way she really wanted to look.
+She loved dressing up, which soon prompted her to move to London from her native Hampshire to “live and breathe” the sort of live she really wanted.
 She’d bury her head under various bathing caps and a school teacher’s hat, adorned with a green hair piece and diamante Dame Edna glasses, clad in a 1940s printed swimsuit and a pleated skirt.
 That’s the typical look she worked on her early visits to Taboo.

-She had a bit more pocket money than usual one week, so she decided to give Pyramid (her regular Wednesday haunt) a miss to try out Taboo, the brand new Thursday hotspot run by one Leigh Bowery, the flyer of which was handed to her.
+She had a bit more pocket money than usual one week, so she decided to give Pyramid (her regular Wednesday haunt) a miss to try out Taboo, the brand new Thursday hotspot run by one Leigh Bowery.
+She’d got the flyer at Pyramid.
 She had a boyfriend in tow, but ruthless door whore Marc Vaultier denied him entry as he thought he didn’t have the right look.
 Undeterred and still resolute not to miss the opportunity, she ditched him and went in alone.
-As it turned out, it might’ve been the best decision she made in her life.
+As it turned out, it might’ve been the best decision she ever made.

 At first glance, the place looked virtually empty.
 She immediately spotted Leigh mincing around ostentatiously, with a can of Pils in his hand.
 How could you miss him?
-He saw Nicola and not having anyone else to talk at that moment, he laughingly knelt on his knee to introduce himself and wrote his phone number on a flyer using her lipstick.
+He saw Nicola and not having anyone else to talk at that particular moment, he laughingly knelt on his knee to introduce himself and wrote his phone number on a flyer using her lipstick.
 Little did she know that that brief encounter was about to change her life forever.